 In the year 600, Isidore succeeded his brother, Saint Leander, as Bishop of Seville.
 During this time he devoted himself to every good cause.
 His primary achievements were reformation of the clergy, fostering monastic life (remember, Saint Benedict, the father of western monasticism had died only a little more than a half century before), educating the faithful after two centuries of barbaric rule under the Goths (his brother, Leander, had converted and baptized the Arian Visigoth king, Recarred), and extirpating heresies.

-As bishop, Isidore held many councils in Seville, that not only combated religious errors and clerical disorders, but also helped established norms for social justice and representative government under the newly converted Visigoth rulers.
+As bishop, Isidore held many councils in Seville, that not only combated religious errors and clerical disorders, but also established norms for social justice and representative government under the newly converted Visigoth rulers.
 The school that he established in Seville was the best in all Christendom.
 Studies included Greek and Hebrew (knowledge of which languages had been lost in the West — except in Ireland), the liberal arts, philosophy (it was he who first introduced Aristotle to the West), law and medicine, history, and, of course, every branch of theology.
-Presiding over the historical and national fourth council of Toledo in 433 (all of Spain’s bishops attended) canonical legislation was passed under the old bishop’s influence requiring every bishop to establish seminaries in their cathedral cities; these were to be modeled after the school in Seville.
+Presiding over the historical and national fourth council of Toledo in 633 (all of Spain’s bishops attended) canonical legislation was passed under the old bishop’s influence requiring every bishop to establish seminaries in his cathedral city; these were to be modeled after the school in Seville.
 Isidore died three years later on the fourth of April at the age of seventy-six.
 His death day is his feast day.

 In addition to more than ten books on theology and commentaries on many books of both Old and New Testaments, the holy bishop wrote a book on science, covering astronomy, geography, and physics, at the request of the Visigoth King Sisebut.
 For a time, thanks to Isidore, the Hispano-Gothic Kingdom was a united, peaceful, and flourishing one.
 Who would have thought, at the time, that eighty years after the saint’s death the Iberian Peninsula would be conquered by the Moors with their strange new religion?